-Watthamstow Academy Teal 13 Carriculant Carboxylic acids and esters Students learn how carboxylic acids are weak acids, and the reactions of them with alcohols in the presence of an acid catalyst give an ester.
+Training of Academy Tear 15 Carricalant Carboxylic acids and esters Students learn how carboxylic acids are weak acids, and the reactions of them with alcohols in the presence of an acid catalyst give an ester.
 Students also learn how to identify esters and the uses of products of reactions of carboxylic acids in industry, food and fuels.
 Electrode Potentials and Electrochemical cells Students will learn redox reactions take place in electrochemical cells where electrons are transferred from the reducing agent to the oxidising agent indirectly via an external circuit.
 A potential difference is created that can drive an electric current to do work.
-Students will appreciate the applications of electrochemical cells commercially as a portable supply of electricity to power electronic devices, and on a larger scale to power vehicles Electrode potentials and cells Commercial applications of electrochemical cells RP: Measuring the EMF of an electrochemical cell PPE 1 (Paper 1) Properties of Period 3 elements and their oxides PPE 1 (Paper 2) The reactions of Period 3 elements with oxygen are considered.
-Students will learn the PPE 1 (Paper 3) trends of melting points of the oxides in terms of structure and bonding, in addition to PPE 1 (Paper 3) the reactions of these oxides with water and the types of products they produce.
-Year 13 Acylation Electrode potentials HT2 Students learn the structures of acid anhydrides, acyl chlorides and amides.
-As well as Assessment the industrial advantages of ethanoic anhydride over ethanoyl chloride in the Assessment manufacture of the drug aspirin Period 3 Oxides Assessment - RP: Preparation of a pure organic solid and test its purity renou 3 Oxides Assessment - RP: Preparation of a pure organic liquid Acylation and Aromatics Aromatic Chemistry Assessment Aromatic Chemistry takes benzene as an example of this type of molecule and students Assessment look at the structure of the benzene ring and its substitution reactions.
-Students should Rate equations Assessment be able to use thermochemical evidence from enthalpies of hydrogenation to account Nate equations Assessment for this extra stability and explain why substation reactions occur in preference to addition reactions Rate equations In rate equations, the mathematical relationship between rate of reaction and concentration gives information about the mechanism of a reaction that may occur in several steps.
+Students will appreciate the applications of electrochemical cells commercially as a portable supply of electricity to power electronic devices, and on a larger scale to power vehicles Electrode potentials and cells Commercial applications of electrochemical cells RP: Measuring the EMF of an electrochemical cell PDF 4 /P 4) Properties of Period 3 elements and their oxides PPE 1 (Paper 1) The reactions of Period 3 elements with oxygen are considered.
+Students will learn the PPE 1 (Paper 2) trends of melting points of the oxides in terms of structure and bonding, in addition to PPE 1 (Paper 3) the reactions of these oxides with water and the types of products they produce.
+Year 13 Acylation HT2 Students learn the structures of acid anhydrides, acyl chlorides and amides.
+As well as Electrode potentials the industrial advantages of ethanoic anhydride over ethanoyl chloride in the Assessment manufacture of the drug aspirin - RP: Preparation of a pure organic solid and test its purity Period 3 Oxides Assessment - RP: Preparation of a pure organic liquid Aromatic Chemistry Acylation and Aromatics Aromatic Chemistry takes benzene as an example of this type of molecule and students Assessment look at the structure of the benzene ring and its substitution reactions.
+Students should be able to use thermochemical evidence from enthalpies of hydrogenation to account Rate equations Assessment for this extra stability and explain why substation reactions occur in preference to addition reactions Rate equations In rate equations, the mathematical relationship between rate of reaction and concentration gives information about the mechanism of a reaction that may occur in several steps.